Las Posadas

 Children smashing a traditional star-shaped piñata in a pre-posada party in Mexico City.

 Las Posadas is a novenario (an extended devotional prayer).
-It is celebrated chiefly in Latin America (El Salvador, Mexico, Guatemala and Honduras) and by Hispanic and Latino Americans in the United States.
+It is celebrated chiefly in Hispanic America (principally Mexico, Guatemala, El Salvador and Honduras) and by Hispanic American immigrants and their descendents in the United States.
 It is typically celebrated each year between December 16 and December 24.
 Latin American countries have continued to celebrate the holiday, with very few changes to the tradition.

 Etymology

 Las Posadas derives from the Spanish word posada (lodging, or accommodation) which, in this case, refers to the inn from the Nativity story.
 It uses the plural form as the celebration lasts for a nine-day interval (called the novena) during the Christmas season, which represents the nine-month pregnancy of Mary, the mother of Jesus Christ.